ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 ---

-{:shortdesc: .shortdesc}
-{:external: .external target="_blank"}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:important: .important}
+{{site.data.keyword.attribute-definition-list}}

 # Managing Users, Roles, and Privileges
 {: #user-management}

 MySQL 5.7 uses a system of roles to manage database permissions.
-You are able to create users from both the UI and from [MySQL Shell](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html).
+Create users from both the UI and from [MySQL Shell](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html).
 Users who are created from the UI have nearly identical privileges as `admin`, but cannot create other users.
 Since admin has both `CREATE USER` and `GRANT` options, it can create a user and give them all the privileges that it has, including the privilege to create new users.

 ```sh
 mysql> SELECT DISTINCT GRANTEE FROM information_schema.user_privileges;